 -33mg / 20 droplets = 1.65mg of CBD in one single droplet.

-Oils and Tinctures are commonly ingested by the sublingual method which is putting the CBD under your tongue.
-Using this math above, all you need to do is figure out how many mgs you want to take total and then figure out how many drops that is.
-If you want to take 20mg of CBD than you will need roughly 12 droplets of CBD.
+tinctures are commonly ingested through the sublingual method, which is putting the CBD oil under your tongue.
+Using the math above, you simply figure out how many total milligrams you want to take and then figure out how many drops that is.
+If you want to take 20mg of CBD, then you will need roughly 12 droplets of CBD.

-CBD affects each person uniquely, so it’s important to figure out which CBD is right for YOU.
-The three things to look out for when taking CBD is the mgs of CBD, size of bottle mL (for oils), and type of CBD.
+CBD oil affects each person uniquely, so it’s important to figure out which product is right for YOU.
+The three things to look out for is the mgs (strength), size of bottle in mLs (for oils), and the type of CBD.

-It is best to start out with lower dose mgs of CBD and gradually increase your dose until you find your sweet spot.
+It is best to start out with a lower mg dosage and gradually increase the amount until you find your sweet spot.
 Pay close attention to what type of CBD product you are taking as well.
-You may feel different effects from a tincture than an edible.
+You may feel different effects from a tincture than from an edible.

-As mentioned above, CBD affects everyone a little bit differently, so until you try CBD and get a gauge for what you like and don’t like; it is going to be hard to find what is right for YOU.
-The most important part is finding out what you need, not someone else.
-This is done by playing around with different CBD products and doses.
+As mentioned above, these unique forms affect everyone a little bit differently.
+Until you try CBD and get a gauge for what you like and don’t like, it is going to be hard to find what is right for YOU.
+The most important part of your search is finding out what you need, not someone else.
+This is done by playing around with different CBD products and their particular doses.

 If you are unsure what kind of CBD you should take, please do your own research or consult a doctor.
-If you are currently taking medication, consulting with your doctor may be beneficial before introducing CBD into your daily life.
+If you are currently taking medication, consulting with a physician may be beneficial before introducing CBD into your daily life.

 If you are unsure of whether or not you should take CBD, please contact a doctor or a physician before moving forward.
-CBD affects everyone differently.
+The effects experienced can be varied per person.
 Please do your research and due diligence before introducing CBD to your everyday life.

-It is best to store CBD at room temperature or in a refrigerator as well as out of direct sunlight.
-The most optimal place to keep your CBD products are in a place that’s dark, dry, and cool.
-Cannabinoids like CBD last the longest in cold conditions.
+It is best to keep CBD at room temperature or in a refrigerator.
+We recommend as well to leave it out of direct sunlight.
+The most optimal place to store your CBD products are in a place that’s dark, dry, and cool.
+Cannabinoids last the longest in cold conditions.
 If you decide to place your CBD in the fridge and it gets too cold, just run it under warm water and you’ll be good to go.

 CBD has a shelf life of about 6-12 months depending on the item.

-Absolutely.
+Absolutely!
 Feel free to add CBD oil to any of your favorite foods.
 It is a fantastic ingredient to cook with.
-Look up “recipes with CBD oil” online for new creative dishes.
-CBD ingested through food is just as good as other ways.
+Look up recipes online for new, creative dishes.
+CBD ingested through food is just as good as any of the other ways.

-Yes.
-Many CBD manufacturers have created their own CBD product lines just for pets.
-Pet CBD can be found in the form of oils, treats, or food.
+Yes, many CBD manufacturers have created their own product lines just for pets.
+They can be found in the form of oils, treats, or food.
 CBD for pets offers an array of benefits for them.

 It is important to make sure you give the correct dose to your pet.
 Generally, the smaller sized dog needs less CBD and vice versa.
-Just like people, pets are going to have their own unique reaction to the CBD.
+Just like people, pets are going to have their own unique reactions.
 Do your best to judge how your pet reacts to the CBD and make a decision from there.
-If you are unsure about giving CBD to your pet, contact a veterinarian to get more information.
+Contact a veterinarian to get more information if you are unsure about giving CBD to your pet.

 What to look for when buying CBD?